IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 <!-- The below segment is for UID2 only: not applicable for advertisers since EUID doesn't support sharing. -->
 This guide is for all participants who want to integrate with UID2 and generate <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link> (advertising tokens) using only JavaScript client-side changes on their website with minimum effort.

+This approach is used by the following participant types:

-Most notably, this workflow is for publishers wanting to send UID2 tokens into the bidstream.
-In addition, advertisers and data providers would use this for adding a UID2 token to their tracking pixels.
+- Most notably, this workflow is for publishers wanting to send UID2 tokens into the bidstream.
+- In addition, advertisers and data providers would use this for adding a UID2 token to their tracking pixels (see [Tokenized Sharing in Pixels](sharing/sharing-tokenized-from-data-pixel.md)).

 <!-- End of UID2-only section. -->
 <!-- Begin EUID-only section. -->